arwhirang/DDI-recursive-NN/README.md

 ## Training and Testing:
 &ensp;First, run the "saveWEUsedinDataOnly" code to reduce the size of the word embedding.
 &ensp;Second, run the "DDI_detection" code for the DDI detection single model classifier.
+&ensp;Note : you may want to change the directory path for reserving logits.

 &ensp;Potision Embedding implementation
 &ensp;The relative distance value in the original position embedding has a range from -21 to 21.
 When the absolute distance value is greater than 5, same vector is given in units of 5.